aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 ~~~ fortran
 MODULE name
 ~~~
-However, an initial `MODULE` keyword can appear in two other contexts:
+An initial `MODULE` keyword can appear in two other contexts:

 - As a `MODULE PROCEDURE` inside an interface block (R1506).